-There are many general attorneys who practice in more than one area of family law such as adoption, estate planning, wills, and divorce.
-It’s important to do some research and identify the experienced divorce attorneys who have handled several divorce cases from start to finish.
+There are many general attorneys who practice in more than one area of family law such as adoption, estate planning, and divorce.
+It’s important to do some research and identify experienced divorce attorneys who have handled several divorce cases.
 This will ensure the lawyer actually specializes in divorce and family law.

 Each lawyer has their own style of practice.
 Litigators are focused on the fight and want to win.
 Their experience is making your case in court.
 Sometimes, you have no choice but to fight it out in court.
 However, that may not necessarily be what’s best for you and your situation.
 A good attorney who’s reasonable, fair and looks to amicably resolve issues first is an attorney who will keep your interest in mind.

-The bottom line is that when you consult with a divorce attorney, you have an opportunity to get the facts and details all out on the table and start to understand how to best proceed with your divorce.
+The bottom line is that when you consult with a divorce attorney, you have an opportunity to get the facts and details all out on the table.
+You can start to understand how to best proceed with your divorce.
 It is a process in and of itself.
 Once you are prepared and ready, you will sooner be able to begin the divorce process.

-Whether you are the one who wants the divorce or the one who is having to respond to your spouse wanting the divorce both situations have one thing in common, the marriage is ending.
+Whether you are the one who wants the divorce or the one who is having to respond to your spouse wanting the divorce, the marriage is ending.
 Being prepared and having a clear understanding of what you want from the marriage helps minimize the pain.
 In addition, the attitude you choose will determine the type of divorce you have.